Over the last four decades, I’ve been involved with every aspect of suicide. In chronological order:

 Note: I mention various products throughout this article that can help you have a breakthrough, not a breakdown.
 If you are suicidal and truly cannot afford them, let us know and we’ll send them at no charge.

-Here are some ways to realize that there are usually better options than suicide.
+Here are 10 ways to realize that there are usually better options than considering suicide–

 Over the years, I’ve worked with many people with a loved one who died by suicide.
 They are often traumatized to the core, even decades later, and begin to tremble and stutter when talking about it.
 I can’t emphasize enough how huge of a shock your suicide will be to others.
 So, if for no other reason, I encourage people who are considering suicide to think of the impact on others.